Salmonberry Faculty & Staff

 kari@salmonberryschool.org

-Kari is the lead teacher in the Eagles class.
+Kari (she/her) is the lead teacher in the Eagles class.
 Since 2010, she has progressed from being a Salmonberry parent, classroom volunteer, and substitute teacher; to the roles of assistant, specialist, and co-lead teacher; and is now the Eagles lead classroom teacher.
-Soon to be certificated, Kari is considering pursuing a Masters in Education.
 Holistic education, as practiced at Salmonberry, has inspired Kari to dedicate herself to teaching.
 Kari radiates a deep love for children and calls upon her own capacity for connection to draw the children towards their own self-discovery in academics, community and citizenship.
 In addition to teaching at Salmonberry, Kari is a crafter who co-owns Bossy’s Feltworks with Amy Lum and Mandy Troxel.
 Kari came to Orcas for the summer in 1994 to live at Camp Indralaya.
 She fell in love with the island and her late husband Ian, and stayed.
-Kari’s adult daughter Margot recently moved to New York City.
+Kari’s adult daughter Margot is soon to head off for a theater career in England.
 Kari lives at Opal Commons, OPAL CLT’s first neighborhood, with her partner Shannon, a menagerie of rescued pets, a beloved garden and an ongoing RV project.

 Emmy